D-Hank/coding-tasks/README.md

 Make sure your current dir is `src/` under the master folder, run:
 ```
-./run.sh
+python3 cli.py
 ```
-on your remote target, which will serve vLLM in a docker instance.
+on your remote target, which will serve vLLM in a docker instance (also ok to run `run.sh`).

 ### Inference